tsereda/nautilus-template/README.md

 - **Standard GPUs** (GTX, T4, V100): Available in standard queues
 - **A100 GPUs**: Require special queue access and approval

-**Recommended Development Process:** Validate functionality using `train_pod.yml`, deploy production runs with `train_job.yml`, and request A100 access only after the job runs correctly.
+**Recommended Workflow:** Validate functionality using `train_pod.yml`, deploy production runs with `train_job.yml`, and request A100 access only after the job runs correctly.

 ## Troubleshooting